 A) Keep it simple..!

-First piece of advice is getting rid of complexities in your approach.
+The first piece of advice is getting rid of complexities in your approach.
 Your customer is not in the mood to solve any riddle.
 He wants a simple interface.
 Plus, he does not have hours to spend on your site.
 You should help him have a swift and uncomplicated experience.
 Sadly most professionals do the opposite.

 Let’s take an example.
-A portal requires visitor to fill up a form (a pretty common method).
+A portal requires a visitor to fill up a form (a pretty common method).
 And this form is too long.
 It’s obvious that the visitor will get irritated and leave the site.
 There are several similar situations that may confuse your prospective customer.

 B) Do it in Style!

 Not everyone likes an outdated marketing style.
 So, find out what hits with your targeted audience.
 So, you need to find out what appeals to your audience.
-Anyway, internet is choked with similar-looking portals, with no personality of their own.
+Anyway, the internet is choked with similar-looking portals, with no personality of their own.

 So, you need to adopt a cool persona and put a life in your site.
 Trust me; your visitors are clever enough to identity something new and more enthralling!